 Six Senses Sustainability

-What I think really makes the Six Senses unique is their proactive approach to sustainability and it's such a core part of their brand.
+What I think makes the Six Senses extra unique is their proactive approach to sustainability and it's such a core part of their brand.
 They have a bottling water plant on site at the resort where they mineralise and purify water to make both still and sparkling in order to eliminate plastic bottle usage.
 This helps to reduce the carbon footprint that comes with importing water and reduce single-plastic usage.
-You actually can't buy and won't find plastic bottles anywhere in the resort either, which is amazing and it's great to see that they're so committed to that.
+You actually can't buy and won't find plastic bottles anywhere in the resort either, which is impressive and it's great to see this level of commitment.

 Food waste from the resort goes into compost which they use for landscaping, and they have an organic garden and edible garden which is used by the restaurant for food, cocktails and for the spa.
 They've also made a huge effort to eliminate single-use plastics in the rooms and in general operations, and they have an Earth Lab to segregate waste and handle recycling.